kevinchenkkwc/jkmixer/README.md

 structure while also displaying the appropriate knob values, as well as the rectangles.
 While it may not been the most elegant solution, I felt like it worked really well with what we were trying to achieve!

+As a whole, we tried a very solid library of base features to our mixer, instead of throwing together a bunch applications that we were not satisfied with.

 ## Photos
 You are encouraged to submit photos/videos of your project in action.